ksqlDB SQL has similar semantics to ANSI SQL:

 For streams, just leave out the

-KEY column from the column list.
+KEY property from the

 value(s) from the

-GROUP BY columns for aggregates and the join
+GROUP BY columns for aggregates, and the join

-criteria for joins.
+predicate for joins.

 - The message key is a unary function of the value in the desired key column.